 Pancakes - German

 A thick egg pancake that climbs high up the sides of the pan making crispy buttery edges.
-After many many years of using this recipe with 4 eggs to 1 cup milk I am changing to 6 eggs!

 -makes 2 twelve inch cast iron skillets